Georgia Governor Sparks Fight With Trump Allies Over Senate Appointment

 "So she would check some of those boxes with the president," said Kent.

-Kemp has generally been seen as a close ally of the president.
+Kemp has generally been seen as a close ally of the president's.
 First elected governor in 2018, Kemp helped secure the GOP nomination with Trump's backing.

 Amid the criticism, Kemp offered his own preemptive defense, writing on Twitter, "The idea that I would appoint someone to the U.S. Senate that is NOT pro-life, pro-2nd Amendment, pro-freedom, and 100% supportive of our President (and his plan to Keep America Great) is ridiculous."
 He added, "Frankly, I could care less what the political establishment thinks."

 Loeffler takes the job following an online application process Kemp opened in September.
-She submitted her resume on the day of the deadline.
+She submitted her résumé on the day of the deadline.

-Loeffler's company, Bakkt offers a regulated market for bitcoin trading, and its parent company, ICE, owns and operates commodity and financial market exchanges, including the New York Stock Exchange.
+Loeffler's company, Bakkt, offers a regulated market for bitcoin trading, and its parent company, ICE, owns and operates commodity and financial market exchanges, including the New York Stock Exchange.
 Loeffler previously worked as ICE's chief communications and marketing officer and is married to its founder and CEO, Jeff Sprecher.

 She grew up on her family's corn and soybean farm in Illinois and wrote in her cover letter to Kemp that "From working on the family farm to creating jobs and opportunity in the business world, I have been blessed to live the American Dream.
 I am offering myself to serve hardworking Georgians as a political outsider in the United States Senate to protect that dream for everyone."

-"If our country is to embrace the conservative values that made America great, women must play a key role in that dialogue," she said in 2013 to a group of the Georgia Federation of Republican Women.
+"If our country is to embrace the conservative values that made America great, women must play a key role in that dialogue," she said in 2013 to the Georgia Federation of Republican Women.
 "This is where our voices are needed."

 Her name was floated as a possible Senate candidate at that time, an option she ultimately rejected to remain with ICE amid its acquisition of the New York Stock Exchange.
-In 2013 she told Atlanta Magazine about her political experience, explaining it amounted to "running against my best friend for student council president in eighth grade.
+In 2013 she told Atlanta magazine about her political experience, explaining it amounted to "running against my best friend for student council president in eighth grade.
 It was all about the campaign posters and how many of the kids you could talk to at lunch break."

 In her cover letter, she cast that as an advantage, writing about the importance, "now more than ever before - to have leaders with significant life and business experience outside of politics representing Georgia families in Washington, D.C."

-If appointed, Loeffler will face re-election in November in an open race, without party primaries.
+If appointed, Loeffler will face reelection in November in an open race, without party primaries.

-Rep. Collins was noncommital when asked Sunday on Fox News if he would run against Loeffler in the November election saying, "that'll be a decision that we'll have to make at that point."
+Collins was noncommital when asked Sunday on Fox News if he would run against Loeffler in the November election, saying, "that'll be a decision that we'll have to make at that point."
 Collins is the top Republican on the House Judiciary Committee and is also playing a prominent role as one of Trump's defenders in Congress.

 2020 is set to be a big political year for Georgia.
 Buoyed by rapidly changing demographics, Democrats believe they have a chance to win the state for the first time since 1992.
 In addition, both of Georgia's Senate seats are on the ballot in November.
 Sen. David Perdue, also a Republican, is defending his seat.
 At least four major Democratic candidates are vying in the primary to challenge him.